 As for more specifics about myself, I'm from a small town in Alabama and I studied at The University of Alabama while competing as an elite athlete on the NCAA Division I Women's Rowing team.
 After graduating with a degree in international management with minors in environmental studies and Italian I drove to Alaska and started my nomadic, seasonal-working life.

 Over the past 8 adventurous years I've thru-hiked the Appalachian Trail, the Long Trail in Vermont, the Camino de Santiago in Spain, and the Annapurna Circuit in Nepal.
 I've cycled the 440-mile Natchez Trace and 300 miles of the Arizona Trail.
 I've kayaked most of the Suwannee and Elk Rivers in Florida and Tennessee and most recently rowed the entire Mississippi River from Source to Sea.
 I’ve dabbled in the ultrarunning scene and have completed a 50k race.
 My adventures don't always go smoothly; some of my most terrifying adventure moments took place on an exploratory packrafting expedition in remote Katmai National Park in Alaska.
 Along with my travel partner Simyra, we became the first ones ever to circumnavigate Kaguyak Crater Lake by packraft as well as packraft Big River.
-Then just a few weeks later I found myself caught in a flash flood in Paria Canyon (check my blogs and youtube channel for more details).
+Then just a few weeks later I found myself caught in a flash flood in Paria Canyon.
 I have done most of my trips and adventures solo, but I always have support from my family for which I am eternally grateful.